What causes pain to occur in the tailbone region of the spine?

 The tailbone, more properly known as the coccyx, is situated at the very end of the spinal column.
-The tailbone is made up of three to five fused vertebral bones, though four is most common.
-While there is a common conception that the tailbone is a leftover part with no purpose, this is not the case.
-The coccyx is an important point of attachment for tendons, ligaments and muscles, though it is structured quite differently than other parts of the spine.
+The tailbone typically is made up of four fused vertebral bones, although sometimes there may be between three to five bones in the vertebral column.
+The coccyx is an important point of attachment for tendons, ligaments and muscles, though it is structured quite differently from other parts of the spine.
 Learn more about the tailbone’s relationship to spinal anatomy in the following article as well as the cause of any tailbone pain experienced.

-The tailbone is the last of five regions of the spine – below the cervical spine (neck), thoracic spine (upper and middle back), lumbar spine (lower back) and the sacral spine, which is located between the pelvic bones and attached to the hips.
-The tailbone connects to the sacrum via a cartilaginous joint, which is similar in composition to the spine’s discs.
+The tailbone is the last of five regions of the spine — below the cervical spine (neck), thoracic spine (upper and middle back), lumbar spine (lower back) and the sacral spine, which is located between the pelvic bones and attached to the hips.
+The tailbone connects to the sacrum via the sacrococcygeal (cartilaginous) joint, which is similar in composition to the spine’s discs.

-Muscles that attach to the tailbone and contribute to sitting, standing and bowel control include:
+Muscles that attach to the tailbone and contribute to sitting, standing and bowel control include the following:

-- Gluteus maximus – large gluteal muscle; helps keep body erect
+- The gluteus maximus — is a large gluteal muscle that helps keep the body erect

-- Sphincter ani externus – flat muscle; assists in bowel function
+- The external anal sphincter — is a flat muscle that assists in bowel function